mxstn/mxstn.github.io/_pages/about.md

 My current homebase is Innsbruck, Tyrol.

 I hold a MSc in mathematics from the Technical University of Munich (TUM).
-Subsequently, I started a PhD in mathematics at TUM ([with C. Kuehn; multiscale and stochastic dynamics](https://multiscale.systems)), which is yet to be completed.
+Currently, I am finishing a PhD in mathematics at TUM ([with C. Kuehn; multiscale and stochastic dynamics](https://multiscale.systems)).
 To get a glimpse of my mathematical research you can check out [my paper "the hyperbolic umbilic singularity in fast-slow systems"](https://iopscience.iop.org/article/10.1088/1361-6544/ad6bde).

-Currently, I am research engineer at MED-EL in Innsbruck.
+Currently, I am employed as research engineer at MED-EL in Innsbruck.

 You can reach me via [5-letter-blog-title][at]icloud.com